Internality of autonomous algebraic differential equations: Introduction

+The previously mentioned theorems of Jouanolou and Hrushovski state, in particular, that orthogonality of (\ref{sys of eq intro}) to the constants implies that for any $F<K$, there are only finitely many invariant hypersurfaces.
+Therefore, our result here implies the following: \emph{if the system \emph{(\ref{sys of eq intro})} has no invariant hypersurfaces of the form given by the corollary, then over any $K$ containing $F$, it only has finitely many invariant hypersurfaces.}

 We now summarize the article.
 Section \ref{sec: preliminaries} contains model theoretic preliminaries as well as reminders on logarithmic differential equations.
 Section \ref{sec: criteria} contains the proof of the main theorem.
-It is divided into two part: the first, in Subsection \ref{subsec: weak orth}, assumes that the generic solution of (\ref{sys of eq intro}) is weakly orthogonal to the constants, i.e. has no rational first integral.
+It is divided into two parts: the first, in Subsection \ref{subsec: weak orth}, we assume that the generic solution of (\ref{sys of eq intro}) is weakly orthogonal to the constants, i.e. has no rational first integral.
 This eliminates a number of complications, which are dealt with in Subsection \ref{subsec: not weak orth}, where the main theorem is finally proved.

-Section \ref{sec: applications} is devoted to applying the results of Section \ref{sec: criteria} to differential equations from the literature: \begin{enumerate} \item we characterize exactly when generic solutions of Poizat equations
+Section \ref{sec: applications} is devoted to applying the results of Section \ref{sec: criteria} to differential equations from the literature: \begin{enumerate} \item We characterize exactly when generic solutions of Poizat equations

 with $f$ a rational function with constant coefficients, are almost internal to the constants.
 This answers a question of Freitag, Jaoui, Marker and Nagloo in \cite{freitag2023equations}. \item We show the generic solution of a Lotka-Volterra system